 Mrs. Sealey leaves to cherish her memory: one daughter: Bernita Rena Sealey (Anthony) Clark of Montgomery, Alabama; one son: Oliver Maurice Sealey, Jr. of Tuscaloosa, Alabama; two granddaughters: Benae and Megan Clark of Montgomery, Alabama; one grandson: Jerell Sealey of Fort Worth, Texas; one brother: Charlie (Earlee) Jimerson of Chicago, Illinois; two sisters: Odessa Williams of Stone Mountain, Georgia, Velma (Julius) Brown of Chicago, Illinois; three sisters-in-law: Pastor Sadie Simms of Columbus, Ohio, Pastor Guessella (Mira) Daniels of Columbus, Ohio, and Missionary Annie L. (Bester) White of Fosters, Alabama; five brothers-in-law: James (Ruby) Sealey of Fosters, Alabama, Almer Lee Sealey of Columbus, Ohio, Elder Murphy (Wanda) Sealey of Columbus, Ohio, Robert Sealey of Foster, Alabama, Supt Willie (Tetitha) Sealey of Ralph, Alabama; a host of nieces, nephews, cousins, church family, and friends.

 Therefore, I say unto you, what things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them MARK 11:24

-To plant a tree in memory of Bertha R (Jimerson) Sealey, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Bertha R (Jimerson) Sealey, please visit our tribute store.